onqtam/headjack/docs/why/COLLECTIVE_INTELLIGENCE.md

 > "The proposition here is that the human brain is, in large part, a machine for winning arguments, a machine for convincing others that its owner is in the right—and thus a machine for convincing its owner of the same thing.
 The brain is like a good lawyer: given any set of interests to defend, it sets about convincing the world of their moral and logical worth, regardless of whether they in fact have any of either.
 Like a lawyer, the human brain wants victory, not truth; and, like a lawyer, it is sometimes more admirable for skill than for virtue." - [Robert Wright](https://www.goodreads.com/quotes/10176731-the-proposition-here-is-that-the-human-brain-is-in)

+> "What a sad era when it is easier to smash an atom than a prejudice." - [Albert Einstein](https://www.goodreads.com/quotes/70175-what-a-sad-era-when-it-is-easier-to-smash)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Probability & prediction